The 'Hoe?Zo! Show'

 The Hoe?Zo!
 Show project (lit: How?So!
 Show) is a science communication project for 9-11 year old children.
 The project teaches children basic scientific skills and fosters their natural curiosity.
 We developed an education module for the children, which they complete with their own teacher in their classroom before visiting the Hoe?Zo!
 Show in a local theater.

-The project specifically focusses on geographical areas without a nearby university to reach children that are otherwise not frequently reached by science communication.
-In 2021-2022 the Hoe?Zo!
-Show project visited theaters in six cities in the Netherlands.
+The project specifically focusses on geographical areas without a nearby university to reach children that are otherwise not easily reached by science communication.

 The theater show